 Eugene Lang College The New School for Liberal Arts Scholarships

 - Jeff Gural Academic Achievement and Opportunity Scholars Program.
 This highly selective scholarship is available to first-year students beginning in fall 2013.
-Gural Scholars receive a full tuition scholarship for all four years at Lang and additional annual funding for research projects and other activities outside of the classroom that promote community among the scholars.
+Gural Scholars receive supplemental scholarships above their financial aid award for all four years at Lang as well as additional funding each year for group research projects and other activities outside of the classroom that promote community among the scholars.
 Gural Scholars work closely with faculty advisors on field-based projects that address social justice issues on the local, national, and international levels.
 Sponsored by the program, Gural Scholars travel to a foreign country in their junior year to undertake a research or service project.

 - Global Citizen Year fellowship.
 Eugene Lang College and Global Citizen Year have partnered to create a ten-month “bridge year” of service learning and leadership training in the developing world.
 Students who successfully complete the program requirements receive up to 30 credits toward graduation from The New School.
 This means that when they arrive on campus as sophomores, they are eligible to waive certain courses required of first year students, which puts them on track to graduate in four years.

 - City Year Scholarship Program.
 This scholarship is offered to Lang students in partnership with City Year New York, which was founded in 2003 as a response to the September 11 attacks.
 The program fosters the spirit of volunteerism in New York City.
 The New School will offer five scholarships of $4,725 to entering Lang freshman who are graduates of the City Year program.
 City Year graduates who served one year will receive an award of $4,725 from City Year and $4,725 for each of the four years from The New School.
 Program graduates who have two years of City Year service will receive $4,725 in each of the freshman and sophomore years from City Year and $4,725 for each of the four years from The New School.